VidunderGunder/ml-ady-report/README.md

 #### Cost structure

 MLAdy's cost structure is primarily cost driven.
-Prioritizing scalability and generalization over cheaper quick-fixes to build a competitive advantage.
+Prioritizing scalability and generalization over immediately  quick-fixes to build a competitive advantage.

 #### Revenue streams

+Revenue will consist of initial payment of implementation, followed by a period based upkeep subscription.
+Consultation, upgrades and maintenance are done on demand.